 1. Writing for Social Change: Re-Dream a Just World

 Writing for Social Change: Re-Dream a Just World, begins with an exploration of the profound connection that the act and art of writing have to the work of increasing social justice.
 We will find in our passion for justice a powerful engine to drive our writing; to reveal, to witness, to commemorate, and to explore language, character and story.
 But potent as well in freeing and deepening our writing is our work to re-examine the craft and concepts of good writing, whether poetry or prose, fiction or nonfiction, by grounding the craft in its political and historical context.
 The work of association, for instance, of revealing the connections between things that seem not to be connected, is basic to both the poetic and the political.
-The readings for this course bring forward an understanding of the craft and issues of creative writing, as well as offer examples of prose and poetry, fiction and nonfiction, that bring together extraordinary craft with concerns for social and economic justice.
-The reading selections are, by the nature of this course, far-reaching, multicultural and interdisciplinary, and support and inspire much participant writing.

-And for all its good purposes—it works at every step to expand and illuminate your craft and creativity.
-Funny, how the liberation of your writing and the expansion of your creativity are deeply connected to issues of justice and social change.
+Simultaneously—this approach works to expand and illuminate your craft and creativity.
+The liberation of your writing and the expansion of your creativity are deeply connected to issues of justice and social change.
+This workshop will get you writing in class and beyond it, with a newly developed understanding of your craft.

 For writers at all levels of experience, across the genres, whether prose or poetry, fiction or nonfiction, hybrid/experimental.
 You name it!